 Over the past three years, students in Glen Ellyn School District #41 have shown growth that was average in the subjects tested by MAP Growth.
 Over that period, the median growth was consistent.

-Reading has ranged from slightly below average to about average.
+Reading has been consistent over the three years.
 Overall, the 3-year median was average.

 District students produced average growth in mathematics over all three school years.

 3-YEAR DISTRICT GROWTH

 3-YEAR GROWTH PERCENTILE BY SUBJECT